grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 You can edit data by taking the following steps:

-1. Double click on the cell that needs to be modified.
+1. Double-click on the cell that needs to be modified.
 This will activate the cell and allow you to edit the data.
 1. After editing the data, click anywhere outside the cell or press the Enter key to finalize the edit.

 To easily clear a cell of data, you can click on a cell to focus it and then press the Delete key.